javier/fx-data-generator/README.md

 - **Realistic Multi-Level Orderbook Simulation:**
   For a configurable set of FX pairs, generates synthetic L2 snapshots and price ticks (best bid/ask + ladders + indicators) at a tunable rate.
+- **Strict FX Pip Rounding and Tick Precision:**
+  All prices, spreads, and orderbook levels are always generated as multiples of the correct pip size for each currency pair (e.g., 0.0001 for EURUSD, 0.01 for USDJPY).
+This ensures that prices and spreads match the real-world “tick size” and no floating-point artifacts are possible, even for millions of rows.
+All random walks, order ladders, and initial values are pip-quantized per pair.
 - **Multi-Process High-Throughput Ingestion:**
   Uses Python multiprocessing, splitting the per-second plan *and* the event counts among worker processes, to maximize throughput and exploit multi-core CPUs.
 - **WAL Lag Monitoring & Flow Control:**